devops-surya/devops-training/PREREQ_LINUXBASICS/basilinux.md

 ## LINUX :
-* Linux is developed by  linus torvalds
+* Linux is developed by  Linus Torvalds

 ```
 Linux is a kernal